DataDog/documentation/content/en/getting_started/opentelemetry/_index.md

 With each call, the Calendar application metrics, traces, and logs, which are forwarded to the OpenTelemetry Collector, the Datadog Exporter, and finally the Datadog backend.

-Note: The Calendar application uses the probabilistic sampler processor, meaning only a percentage (30%, specifically) of all traces sent through the application reach the target backend.
+Note: The Calendar application uses the probabilistic sampler processor, so only 30% of traces sent through the application reach the target backend.
 Run the curl command several times to ensure at least one trace exports to the Datadog backend.

 ## Exploring observability data in Datadog

-Now, you can use Datadog to explore the Calendar application’s observability data.
+Now, you can use Datadog to explore the Calendar application's observability data.

 *Note: It may take a few minutes for your trace data to appear in Datadog.*